tymyrddin/purple/source/docs/workshops/forward-looking.md

 ## Weinberg's contribution

-Weinberg's problem-solving work suggests that the most valuable part of a forward-looking process is not the predictions it produces but the mental models it surfaces.
+Problem-solving suggests that the most valuable part of a forward-looking process is not the predictions it produces but the mental models it surfaces.
 When a group works through what they expect to happen over the next year, they are revealing the assumptions they are currently operating on.
 Those assumptions can then be examined: are they still accurate?
 Are there conditions under which they would fail?
 What would early